 People often underestimate the ramifications of a sexual assault conviction.
 They never imagined finding themselves in this situation and are in denial about what is happening.
 A person needs to act proactively to prevent the case from going further and protect their rights if the case does make it to court.

 A person might make what appears to be an innocent statement only to have their words construed a completely different way by the other side.
 That’s why it is critical to have legal representation from the moment you learn you will be charged or are charged with a sex crime.
-The attorney works with the client to ensure nothing is said that could do harm to the client’s case unintentionally.
+As stated in this website , the responsibility of an attorney includes working with the client to ensure nothing is said that could do harm to the client’s case unintentionally.

 Finding the Right Attorney